MilenTecle/Inventory-Manager/README.md

 - Create a "Procfile" in the main directory and add: web: gunicorn project-name.wsgi

   ##### Env.py file
-  - Create an env.py file in the main directory in your Gitpod worksapce.
+  - Create an env.py file in the main directory in your Gitpod workspace and ensure it's included in the .gitignore file.
   - Add the DATABASE_URL and SECRET_KEY to the env.py file.
   - Add the Cloudinary URL to env.py.